 This course is a supervised research experience with Biology faculty at Clayton State University.
 Students must articulate clear project goals and objectives.
 Students will learn to demonstrate use of scientific literature, and document their progress using a research notebook.
 The project will be summarized in a written research paper and an oral presentation to the department faculty.
 Students will be assigned a grade for this course based on evaluation by the supervisor and other CSU faculty.
-Prerequisite(s): BIOL 1107 with a grade of C or higher, and BIOL 1107L with a grade of C or higher, BIOL 1108 with a grade of C or higher, and consent of the head of the department of Biology.
+Prerequisite(s): BIOL 1107 with a grade of C or higher, and BIOL 1107L with a grade of C or higher, BIOL 1108 with a grade of C or higher and BIOL 1108L with a grade of C or higher, CHEM 2412/2412L, MATH 1231 with a grade of C or higher, and consent of the head of the department of Biology.